 Jet Pack: The players come equipped with oxygen-powered jet packs that let them perform double jumps as well as a ground pound when in air.

 Madden Into Misanthropy: Appears to happen to Handsome Jack during the course of this game.
-Compare his reaction in This Video where he berates a subordinate for shooting a laser at the moon on the grounds that there are "innocent people" there, to... well, almost everything he does in Borderlands 2.
+Compare his reaction to Colonel Zarpedon shooting a laser at the moon on the grounds that there are "innocent people" there, to... well, almost everything he does in Borderlands 2.

 Mission Pack Pre-Sequel: Built on the exact same engine as Borderlands 2, with the same core mechanics, equipment, and gun brands, with the exception of having renamed the Bandit manufacturer to "Scavs".
 It was also considered to not be full price, a common trait of Mission Pack Sequels, but it starting price point ended up the same as every other Borderlands game.
 The developers themselves have even described it as a sort of "Super-DLC".